-Two basic ProTech-SX models are available depending on the required power supply options (two high-voltage power supply inputs, or one high-voltage and one low-voltage power supply input).

-Each ProTech-SX model can be configured to function for energize-to-trip and de-energize-to-trip applications.
+Both of these models can be purchased with different mounting options (bulkhead mount or panel mount) and different input power supply options (two high-voltage power supply inputs or one high-voltage and one low-voltage power supply input).
+Each ProTech® TPS model can be configured to function for energize-to-trip and de-energize-to-trip applications.
 The de-energize-to-trip functionality is implemented such that a complete loss of power to the module results in a trip of that module.
-The energize-to-trip functionality is implemented such that a complete loss of power to the module does not result in a trip of that module.
+The energize-to-trip functionality is implemented such that a complete loss of power to the module loss of power to the module does not result in a trip of that module.